helgridly/canonize/drafts/the-trade.md

 wild to think how this belief has permeated my life. how many times have i manufactured "the trade" unnecessarily? how many times have i demanded it of others? countless, i'm sure

 all evil karma ever created by me since of old: now i atone for it all 🙏

+i talked to claude and goddamn it, it's the trade again

+but a particularly twisted version: instead of "if i accommodate your needs, you have to meet mine", it's "you're not even giving me the information i need to accommodate your needs!"